evolvingstuff/vdw2/content/posts/hypothesis-some-mental-illness-could-be-treated-or-prevented-with-vitamin-d.md

 * [Suicide associated with low vitamin D - many studies](/posts/suicide-associated-with-low-vitamin-d-many-studies)

-* <a href="/posts/diseases-correlated-to-month-of-birth-2008" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 1715">Diseases correlated to month of birth – 2008</a> which has many charts, such as the following:
+* [Diseases correlated to month of birth – 2008](/posts/diseases-correlated-to-month-of-birth-2008) which has many charts, such as the following:

 <img src="/attachments/d3.mock.jpg" alt="image">